Personalized Workout & Meal Plans

 Thanks to these exercises, you're well on your way to enjoying the many benefits of pull ups.

-We need to clarify this, though, because inverted rows are often placed in advanced workouts as well.
+Chin-ups and pull-ups are very challenging movements.
+One of the best calisthenics exercises to prepare for these is inverted rows.
 What makes these more or less challenging is the angle of your body.
 If you adjust your bar or handles so your body lays flatter, you will have to lift a greater percentage of your body weight.

-On the other hand, if you use a higher grip so that your body is more vertical, lifting is easier.
+On the other hand, if you use a higher grip so that your body is more vertical, lifting is easier, which is best for beginners.
 This is why we like using rings, as you can easily adjust them.
-If you are a true beginner, you will likely need to start with your body relatively high, around a 45-degree angle, possibly steeper.
-Wherever you need to start is fine.

 How to do Inverted Ring Rows: